sushmaakoju/cs-830/readme.md

 ## Academic Context

 This work was completed as part of coursework in Computer Science.
-I mainly focussed on segments more relevant for Natural Language Understanding.
+I mainly focussed on segments more relevant for Natural Language Understanding even though class is robotics aligned.
 The repository showcases technical implementations related to foundations of artificial intelligence.

 ## Academic Challenges Encountered

 During the Spring 2025 semester, I faced several obstacles that impacted my coursework:

-- Navigated challenges despite having temporary accommodations through Student Accessibility Services (Oct 2024, April 2025).
+- Navigated challenges despite having temporary accommodations through Student Accessibility Services and CREO (Oct 2024, April 2025).
+- Specifically, unforeseen problems emerged following my guest lecture on AI for Academic Writing during the week of March 3-7, 2025.
+The subsequent events demonstrate a concerning pattern of inadequate recognition for my intellectual contributions and apparent disregard for my professional trajectory from people who would never recognize an International female scholar.
+This situation further illustrates the particular challenges that can arise between peers at equivalent stages in a PhD program, where professional courtesy might reasonably be expected but was not consistently maintained.
+The resort to mischaracterization as a means of academic advancement represents an unfortunate substitution of improper tactics by seeking instant gratification rather than pursuing substantive achievement.
+When one maintains clear professional boundaries, mischaracterization often becomes the only available avenue for those seeking to undermine a colleague's standing.
 - Maintained commitment to my chosen PhD specialization in Natural Language Understanding (NLU) amid lot of pressure to change research direction.
 - Experienced a challenging academic environment at various levels that tested my resolve to continue in my chosen